2025/2026 Production

 The Yeomen of the Guard; or The Merryman and His Maid, is the darkest and most emotionally engaging of the Savoy Operas.

-The operetta takes place in the Tower of London during the reign of King Henry VIII.
+The opera takes place in the Tower of London during the reign of King Henry VIII.

 ~